 Storage Conditions

-The way tequila is stored before consumption can affect its taste.
-Tequila should be stored in a cool, dark, and relatively stable environment to maintain its quality and prevent spoilage.
+The way tequila is store before consumption can affect its taste.
+Tequila should be store in a cool, dark, and relatively stable environment to maintain its quality and prevent spoilage.
 Extreme temperatures and exposure to sunlight can degrade the flavors and aromas of the tequila.
 By storing tequila properly, you can ensure that it tastes its best when you’re ready to enjoy it.

 Serving and Pairing